Design

 decided to cut out the

-the people individually and I didn't have to worry about the background.
+people in the photo.
+This solved the contrast issue because I was able to adjust the brightness of the people individually and I didn't have to worry about the background.

 The cutout didn't just solve the contrast issue, it also made the page more interesting to look at and allowed me to fit a more dominant image.
 Since the text filled the background area, I had more room to increase the size of the image, which gives a bigger impact.